Mainland Regional graduate, Pulitzer Prize winner to do reading at Stockton University

-GALLOWAY TOWNSHIP — Joshua Cohen, a Mainland Regional High School graduate and recent Pulitzer Prize winner, will read from his work next month at Stockton University's Galloway Township campus, the school announced.
+GALLOWAY TOWNSHIP — Joshua Cohen, a Mainland Regional High School graduate and recent Pulitzer Prize winner, will read from his work next month at Stockton University's Galloway Township campus, the school said Thursday.

-Cohen will read from his work at 4:30 p.m.
+Cohen will read at 4:30 p.m.
 Nov.
 3 in Room L-112.
 He will follow up his reading with a Q&A and a book signing.
 Admission is free and open to the public.

 Cohen, who was born in Atlantic City, won the 2022 Pulitzer Prize in Fiction as well as the 2021 National Jewish Book Award for Fiction for his novel "The Netanyahus: An Account of a Minor and Ultimately Even Negligible Episode in the History of a Very Famous Family."